 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Kelly Tarlton’s has the largest exhibition of Antarctica penguins in the world.
-The exhibit is quite large and is one of the first ones you encounter when entering the aquarium.
+The exhibit is quite large, giving you a chance to really observe them without feeling crowded by other guests.
 There are quite a few viewing windows, which allows you to see the penguins swimming and on land.

 The tank is great for kids because the glass goes all the way to the floor, making it easy for the little ones to see the turtles.
 It is a pretty large tank, too, so there is plenty of space for everyone to see the turtles at the same time.